© Dec 2006 Paul Cooijmans

 From trying to create test problems I have some experiences with regard to pattern recognition and reasoning that I wish to report:

 Items that focus on pattern recognition and have little or no reasoning requirement can span a vast range of difficulty, from the very easiest to the very hardest.
 But they fail to discriminate well in the low and average ranges.
 They do not always put those with low or average intelligence into their place.
 In the absence of a significant reasoning aspect, candidates with low or average intelligence will now and then penetrate into score ranges far above their true level.
 Even hard problems of pattern recognition are occasionally solved by people of very modest ability.
 The inclusion of the slightest reasoning requirement at once puts them into their place.
-Reasoning is an unsurmountable barrier for those below a certain range (the important paradox that most individuals of high intelligence cannot believe or imagine this absence of reasoning ability in so many will be discussed elsewhere).
+Reasoning is an unsurmountable barrier for those below a certain range (the important paradox that most individuals of high intelligence can not believe or imagine this absence of reasoning ability in so many will be discussed elsewhere).

 So for the top part of the range, pattern recognition becomes important.
 How well pattern recognition works to measure in that range, and if and to what extent "extended" reasoning problems that may require learnt skill must also be used or mixed in, is a matter of ongoing experimentation and analysis.
 A problem with pattern recognition items, other than the one already mentioned, is that the risk of ambiguity is greater than with straightforward reasoning problems.